isa-nurbek/computer-science/README.md

   - Divide and Conquer
   - Dynamic Programming
   - Greedy Algorithms
-- Analyze time and space complexity using Big-O notation.
+- Analyze time and space complexity using Big-O notation
-- Practice solving problems efficiently with sorting, searching, and optimization algorithms.
+- Practice solving problems efficiently with sorting, searching, and optimization algorithms

 ### 3. **Trees and Graphs**